willhaslett/covid-19-growth/README.md

 [2850 rows x 6 columns]
 >>>
 ```
-For work outside of Pandas, the generated dataframes are available as CSV files
+For work outside of Pandas, the generated dataframes are available as CSV files.

 ```
 python lib/make_csv.py